AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-work-proofsfiles/review-proofs-wpv/compare-proofs.md

    Any differences between the two proofs are highlighted in red in the proof on the left.

-1. (Optional) Click the **Switch** icon to change the active side so that differences are shown on the proof on the right side.
+1. (Optional) Click the **[!UICONTROL Switch]** icon to change the active side so that differences are shown on the proof on the right side.
 By default, differences are shown on the proof on the left side.

    ![proof_autocompare_changeactive.png](assets/proof-autocompare-changeactive.png)

-1. (Optional) Click the **Color** icon to change the color and opacity used when to highlight differences.
+1. (Optional) Click the **[!UICONTROL Color]** icon to change the color and opacity used when to highlight differences.

    ![proof_compare_color.png](assets/proof-compare-color.png)